 According to our research one third of America has a Primary Saver Money Personality (not to mention one third of you have Saver as your Secondary Money Personality).
 That’s the good news!
 The flip side of that is that two thirds of us don’t.
 The old saying “A Penny Saved is a Penny Earned” is easier for some of us to embrace than others.
 After all, statistically, we are only saving 4.5% of our income for retirement.
 That’s the adults.
 Now what about our kids?
-How do we turn our kids into Saving Machines no matter what their Money Personalities are.
-(By the way, we are working on a new Money Personality Assessment for kids.
-Stay tuned!)
+How do we turn our kids into Saving Machines no matter what their Money Personalities are?

 Here are 3 tips to turn your kids into Saving Machines:

 Our arm muscles can get bigger with a little bit of weight lifting.
 But did you know you have a saving muscle as well?
 That’s right.
 You have one.
 Some of us enjoy exercising our saving muscles more than others.
 We don’t because we are Primary Spenders.
 But just because you may not like to exercise it, you should.
 Introduce the “Spender Muscle” to your kid today.
 Just like our physical muscles can get bigger, teach your kid to exercise their Saver Muscle.
 Our youngest is a Primary SPENDER, SPENDER, SPENDER.
 However, since he was 4, we have worked with him and helped him set up a “saving stash of cash” plus a “spending stash of cash.”
 As he is getting older he is learning to save for large purchases.
 Our 10-year-old Spender already has $2,300 saved for his car.
 That is a miracle!